Jataka tales: Jātakas in art and culture

-The earliest archeological findings which depict Jātakas are the illustrations found in the on the Bharhut stupa railing as well as at Sanchi (c. late 2nd – 1st century BCE), which also include inscriptions.
+The earliest archeological findings which depict Jātakas are the illustrations found on the Bharhut stupa railing as well as at Sanchi (c. late 2nd – 1st century BCE), which also include inscriptions.
 After this, Jātakas appear at many Buddhist sites, like at Ajanta.
 Similar Jātaka tales are found in murals of Silk Road sites of the pre-Tang period (ca. 421–640 C.E.), such as at Kucha.
 They are also found in early Southeast Asian sites, especially at Bagan sites.
 Burmese Buddhism has an extensive tradition of Jātaka illustration, one of the best examples being the illustrations found at Ananda Temple (which depicts 554 tales).